Keyboard shortcuts

 cargo build --release

-This compiles all four workspace members.
+This compiles all seven workspace members.
 The binaries are placed at:

 • target/release/akamu — the ACME server